What is the Work4College Program?

 No. If you are under 18, your parents or legal guardian will have to sign your Work4College Program Contract.
 You must have completed at least tenth grade!

 Is this Program need-based (do you have to qualify for financial aid to be in the program)?

 No. You just need to be willing to work.

-How much can I make and when will I get paid?
+How much will I make and when do I get paid?

 Students earn a total of $15 per hour!
-Out of this, $7.50 goes directly into their pocket.
-The remaining $7.50 is set aside in an account that will be used to pay toward their tuition, fees, and books and/or room and board at NTCC (scholarship credits).
+Out of this, $7.50 goes directly into their pocket. $7.50 is set aside in an account that will be used to pay toward their tuition, fees, and books and/or room and board at NTCC (scholarship credits).
 The students in the program will get paid every two weeks (pocket money).
-The remaining funds will be set aside in an account with their name on it at NTCC.
-Students have up until two years after high school graduation, or after the completion of the program (whichever comes last), to use their scholarship credits....use it or lose it.
+The remaining funds (scholarship credits) will be applied to their accounts at NTCC.
+Students have up until two years after high school graduation to use their scholarship credits...use it or lose it.

 How many hours a week can I work?

 15 hours a week is the maximum allowed in the program.